Divyanshu-2022/Divyanshu-2022/README.md

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
 </div>
 <h3 align="center">- :seedling: Exploring Technical Content Writing.</h3>
-<h3 align="center">- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.</h3>
+<h3 align="center">- :zap: In my free time, I solve problems on Leet Code & Geeks and read tech articles.</h3>

 ### :hammer_and_wrench: Languages and Tools :
 <div>